-All Funds may use derivatives for efficient portfolio management purposes.
+All Funds, other than Schroder Islamic Global Equity Fund, may use derivatives for efficient portfolio management purposes.

 Using derivatives for specific investment

 Where permitted pursuant to the investment objective and policy of a Fund, each Fund may use derivatives and forward transactions for specific investment purposes in accordance with the rules summarised under "Derivatives and forward use: Efficient Portfolio Management" in addition to being used for efficient portfolio management.
 This may lead to a higher volatility in the Share price of those Funds.